skylantix/Website/src/content/faq.md

 ### Do you have backups and redundancy?

 Yes:
-- RAID10 redundancy (now)
-- RAID Z2/Z3 backup added at 100 members
+- RAID Z3 redundancy
 - Automated encrypted offsite backups (3-2-1 rule)
-- Redundant internet (fiber + cable + 5G backup)
+- Redundant internet connections
-- Solar + battery + grid power
+- Backup power systems

 ### What happens if you need to shut down?